tom56561/CS5008-Data-Structures-Algorithms-and-Computer-Systems/HW8/README.md

 This is the starting readme for this assignment.
 Please edit the following information by removing the "*edit me*" and replace it with appropriate information your assignment.
 If it is asking you a question, please provide a response.

-- Name: *edit me with your name*
+- Name: Po-Shen Lee

-- Description: *edit me with a description of the assignment*
+- Description: HW8

-- How many hours did it take you to complete this assignment? *edit me*
+- How many hours did it take you to complete this assignment?
+8 hours

+- I create a new function "dll_get_index" in the my_dll.h.

 - Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
   - *edit me (add more rows if needed)*